 “John Resig on why he developed jQuery” (O’Reilly Media)

-I’ve written for newspapers, magazines, and websites.
-I’ve worked with many styles and forms: reporting, commentary, analysis, Q&As, blog posts, ghostwriting, and newsletters.
+I’ve written for websites, magazines, and newspapers.
+I’ve worked with many styles and forms: reporting, commentary, analysis, ghostwriting, Q&As, blog posts, ebooks, and newsletters.
 The following pieces reflect the different types of writing I’ve done over the last 10 years.

 “10 Ways to Make Your Peer Code Reviews More Effective” and “Common Code Review Pitfalls for Managers and How to Deal with Them” (Revelry Labs)